restatedev/sdk-test-suite/README.md

 By default, the tool will always pull images, unless they have the repository prefix `restate.local` or `localhost`.
 To always try to use the local cache, use `--image-pull-policy=CACHED`.

+All the environment variables prefixed with `RUST_` and `RESTATE_` will be propagated to every deployed runtime container.

 ### Exclusions

 Some SDKs might not implement all the features.
 For this purpose, the tool allows to configure the excluded test classes in an ad-hoc file.
 To run with the exclusions file: